Serveny/web-img-manager/README.md

 #### Predefined parameters

+The configuration options `Restriction: NeedsConfimation` or `afterUploadCheck` allow custom parameters to send with the request.
 If you configure `lobby_id`, `room_id` or `img_id` as request params, they get filled with the right ids automaticly inside the request.
 Every other parameter will be sended unchanged to the configured url.
 Also the name of the predefined parameters are changeable.
-For example, the configuration `"lobby_id": "YourNamedId"` will produce a request param `YourNamedId: "be84c114-2431-4e21-aa40-2d831f23be92"` <-- The guid here is an example for a lobby_id.
+For example, the configuration `"lobby_id": "YourNamedId"` will produce a request param `YourNamedId: "be84c114-2431-4e21-aa40-2d831f23be92"` <-- The guid here is an example for a lobby_id

 #### Public requests